 For an example of this sort of holistic thinking spelled out in a way that one must take seriously I give two quotes from the great John Owen:

 Instead of inheriting all the promises merely upon their carnal interest and privilege, – which they looked for, and continue so to do unto this day, – they found that themselves must come in on a new account, to be sharers in them in common with others, or to be rejected whilst those others were admitted unto the inheritance. – John Owen, An Exposition of the Epistle to the Hebrews, vol. 1, 119

 The old church was not taken away, and a new one set up, but the same church was continued, only in those who by faith inherited the promises. – Ibid, 124

-Owen, in continuity with non-Baptist covenant theology, sees the church as the plan of God between creation and new creation.
+Owen sees the church as the plan of God between creation and new creation.
 It is the plan through Jesus Christ.
-Viewed this way it only makes sense to see that the nation of Israel and the covenants with Israel and all the prophecies that are rooted in those covenants are, as Scott Clark says, a means to a greater end.
-From that position it also makes sense to read the Bible, the Old Testament especially, as a means to an end.
+Viewed this way it only makes sense to see that the nation of Israel and the covenants with Israel, and all the prophecies that are rooted in those covenants are, as Scott Clark says, a means to a greater end.
+From that position it also makes sense to read the Bible, the Old Testament especially, as likewise a means to an end.
 The chief idea is not God replacing Israel in one way or another, but rather the whole vista of redemptive-historical thinking creating an imperative reading of the Bible which can only bring about one redemptive community.

 more to come…